lflanagan/kicad-netlist/README.md

 ## Usage

 1. Open your project in KiCad's PCB Editor
-2. Click the Netlist button in the toolbar
+2. Click the Traceformer button in the toolbar
 3. Choose your export folder and filename
 4. Review the files that will be included
 5. Click OK to create the ZIP

-The resulting ZIP can be uploaded directly to [netlist.io](https://netlist.io).
+The resulting ZIP can be uploaded directly to [traceformer.io](https://traceformer.io).

 ## Building from Source